Alden Page

 Introduction

-In this article, I'll discuss the process of taking a paper design for a large scale crawler, implementing it, and putting it in production, with a few idealized code snippets and design diagrams along the way.
+In this article, I discuss the process of designing, implementing, and deploying a large scale image crawler, with a few code snippets and diagrams along the way.
 The full source code is available on GitHub under the MIT License.

 Background

-The goal of CC Search is to index all of the Creative Commons works on the internet, starting with images.
-We have indexed over 500 million images, which we believe is roughly 36% of all CC licensed content on the internet by our last count.
+With CC Search (now Openverse), Creative Commons (CC) set out to index all of the CC licensed works on the internet, starting with images.
+We indexed over 500 million images, which we believe is roughly 36% of all open content by our last count.
 Recently, we reached a point where improving the quality of the search results demanded crawling and analyzing a copy of every image in our system.

 Originally, when we discovered an image and inserted it into CC Search, we didn't even bother downloading it; we stuck the URL in our database and embedded the image in our search results.
 This approach has a lot of problems:

-3. Embedding third party content is fraught with problems.
-What if the other party's server goes down, the images disappear due to link rot, or their TLS certificates expire?
+1. Embedding third party content is fraught.
+What if the other party's server goes down, the images disappear due to link rot, or a result's TLS certificate expires?
 Each of these situations results in broken images appearing in the search results or browser alerts about degraded security.

-(1) and (2), however, are not possible to solve without actually downloading the image and performing some analysis on the contents of the file.
-For us to reproduce the features that users take for granted in image search, we're going to need a fairly powerful crawling system.
+(2) and (3), however, are not possible to solve without actually downloading the image and performing some analysis on the contents of the file.
+To reproduce the features that users take for granted in image search, we're going to need a fairly powerful crawling system.

 On the scale of several thousand images, it would be easy to cobble together a few scripts to spit out this information, but with half a billion images, there are a lot of hurdles to overcome.

-In summary, the challenge here isn't so much making a really fast crawler as much as it is tailoring the crawl speed to each source.
-At a minimum, we'll need to deal with concurrency and parallelism, provisioning and managing the life cycle of crawler infrastructure, pipelines for capturing output data, a way to monitor the progress of the crawl, a suite of tests to make sure the system behaves as expected, and a reliable way to enforce a "politeness" policy.
+In summary, the challenge isn't so much making a fast crawler as much as it is tailoring the crawl speed to each source.
+At a minimum, we'll need to deal with concurrency and parallelism, provisioning and managing the life cycle of crawler infrastructure, pipelines for capturing output data, a way to monitor the progress of the crawl, a suite of tests to make sure the system behaves as expected, and a reliable way to enforce a so-called "politeness policy".
 That's not a trivial project, particularly for our tiny three person tech team (of which only one person is available to do all of the crawling work).
 Can't we just use an off-the-shelf open source crawler?

 What about existing open source crawlers?